The Croydon Fun Weekend is an annual celebration of things to do in Croydon. It takes place on the last full weekend of January each year.

 - 7:30pm onwards

-- A pervasive game in the Dingwall Road area: Rubble, run by Kevan Davis.
-Meet at 11:15am next to J B Shakespeare, 67 George Street, CR0 1LD (come out of the main entrance of East Croydon Station, turn right, cross a side road, pass Pret and Boots, and it's just past Albemarle Bond).
+- A pervasive game in the Dingwall Road area, run by Kevan Davis.
+Meet at 11:30am next to J B Shakespeare, 67 George Street, CR0 1LD (come out of the main entrance of East Croydon Station, turn right, cross a side road, pass Pret and Boots, and it's just past Albemarle Bond).
 Accessibility: The game is played on foot on pavements and across car parks with some crossing of not-at-all-busy roads.
 It will take about half an hour.
-Players who can jog around will be at an advantage over walkers for the scavenger-hunt side of the game, but it's still enjoyably playable by someone walking slowly.
-The game partly involves looking for and picking up playing cards, which will be blutacked to walls and scenery within easy reach for someone standing — no climbing required.
+Players who can run or jog will be at an advantage over walkers/wheelers, but not an overwhelming one.

 - 1:30pm-6pm, Team Shop/Cook